suraj8423tripathi/react-redux/ReadMe.md

 << Middleware >>
 >> Is the suggested way to extend Redux with custom functionality.
 >> Provides a third-party extention point between dispatching an action, and the moment it reaches the reducer.
 >> Use middleware for logging,crash reporting,performing asynchronous tasks etc.

+<< Async action creator >>
+>> axios : Requests to an API end point
+>> redux-thunk : Define async action creator, it is actually a middleware